 Frank is active in the community as a real estate developer, constructor and lawyer.
 He practices real estate and development law and is founder of RZCD Law Firm, a full service firm with offices in Mississauga, Kingston and Niagara-on-the-Lake.
 His academic career includes a B.Comm. from the University of Toronto, and MBA and LL.B from the University of Windsor.
 Frank has a passion for building and architecture and was the founder and construction consultant for the restoration of the historic Coliseum at Exhibition Place, Toronto.
 He served on the Board of the Living Arts Centre, Mississauga and was a member of the Committees of Adjustment and Land Division for the Region of Peel.
 Since moving to Niagara-on-the-Lake in 1999 Frank has been active in the Niagara building community.
 Currently, he is President and co-owner of Queenston Quarry Reclamation Company, which is in the process of rehabilitating and developing the Queenston Quarry, a national historic quarry on the Escarpment in Niagara-on-the-Lake.

-John FT Scott
+John F.T.
+Scott

-Past Chair, Board of Governors, Niagara College
+Chair, Board of Directors